lolli42/FineDiff/README.md

 FineDiff
 ========

-FineDiff is a rather simple library to create HTML diff view of two string:
+FineDiff is a rather simple library to create HTML diff view of two strings:

 ```php
 echo (new Diff())->render('hello world', 'hello2 worlds');